opensource111111/tekken-8-mod-manager/README.md

             python3 path_to_script

-      Window - Right click file and open with Python
+      Windows - Right click file and open with Python

-Option 2: EXE
+   Option 2: Run from excutable.
       1. Unzip the file and you will most likely can a virus warning.
 Any virus warning you may have are false positives.
 Place the executable in Steam\steamapps\common\Tekken 8 and run.